Post job

 Bookkeepers are employees who are in charge of the company's general ledger.
 They are well-versed in basic accounting principles, and they apply these in their work.
 Bookkeepers manage the entry of items in the general ledger, assign items into their proper categories, and ensure that the entries are balanced.
 They also act as auditors by checking the accuracy and veracity of the receipts or vouchers in their possession before entering them into the system.
 Bookkeepers ensure that their files are up to date and free of errors.

-As far as similarities go, this is where it ends because an accounting coordinator responsibility requires skills such as "credit card payments," "accruals," "account reconciliations," and "external auditors."
+While similarities exist, there are also some differences between accounting coordinators and bookkeeper.
+For instance, accounting coordinator responsibilities require skills such as "credit card payments," "accruals," "account reconciliations," and "external auditors."
 Whereas a bookkeeper is skilled in "payroll tax returns," "journal entries," "financial transactions," and "credit card accounts."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, accounting coordinator responsibilities are more likely to require skills like "customer service," "data entry," "purchase orders," and "credit card payments."
-Meanwhile, a corporate accountant might be skilled in areas such as "cpa," "close process," "real estate," and "strong analytical."
+Meanwhile, a corporate accountant has duties that require skills in areas such as "cpa," "close process," "real estate," and "strong analytical."
 These differences highlight just how different the day-to-day in each role looks.

-When it comes to the differences in education between the two professions, corporate accountants tend to reach similar levels of education than accounting coordinators.
+Corporate accountants earn a higher average salary than accounting coordinators.
+But corporate accountants earn the highest pay in the finance industry, with an average salary of $71,156.
+Additionally, accounting coordinators earn the highest salaries in the manufacturing with average pay of $48,363 annually.Average education levels between the two professions vary.
+Corporate accountants tend to reach similar levels of education than accounting coordinators.
 In fact, they're 4.8% more likely to graduate with a Master's Degree and 0.2% less likely to earn a Doctoral Degree.

 An accounts payable clerk is responsible for supporting the accounting department by performing clerical duties to file financial reports timely and accurately.
 Accounts payable clerks manage and verify invoices documents, reconcile balance spreadsheets, process payments for suppliers and vendors, resolve billing discrepancies, confirm and post account statements, record outstanding credits, and maintain an organized record of transactions.
 An accounts payable clerk must have excellent knowledge of the accounting principles to deliver high-quality services and help the business minimize excessive financial loss.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from accounting coordinator resumes include skills like "credit card payments," "accruals," "external auditors," and "accounts receivables," whereas an accounts payable clerk might be skilled in "payroll," "credit card," "journal entries," and "vendor inquiries. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from accounting coordinator resumes include skills like "credit card payments," "accruals," "external auditors," and "accounts receivables," whereas an accounts payable clerk is more likely to list skills in "payroll," "credit card," "journal entries," and "vendor inquiries. "

 Junior accountants maintain the financial records of companies through the analysis of their general ledger accounts and balance sheets.
 The accountant's post journal entries, maintain accounts receivable and payable, and update financial statements.
 They pay payroll every month, reconcile ledgers, and submit payroll taxes.
 The skills necessary for this job include analytical skills, problem-solving, information confidentiality, and proficiency in accounting software and technology.
 They are also expected to be detail-oriented.